Sonographer: Work-related injury

-The occupational risk associated with performing sonography was reported as early as 1985, but it wasn't until the mid-1990's those work-related injuries were widely recognized as a significant problem among sonographers that persists today.
+The occupational risks associated with performing sonography were reported as early as 1985, but it wasn't until the mid-1990's that work-related injuries were widely recognized as a significant problem among sonographers.
 During their careers, up to 90% of sonographers report experiencing some form of work-related musculoskeletal discomfort.
+Beginning 2020's, the impact of psychological strain became widely documented, with a prevalence of occupational burnout appearing in greater than 50% of sonographers.
+The combined physical and psychological effects on the profession were accelerated by strain and shifts on the healthcare system during and following the COVID-19 pandemic, resulting in highented concerns as to the sustainability of the sonogarpher workforce for ensuring widespread access to high quality diagnostic services.

 Work-related musculoskeletal injuries are most common in the hand, shoulder, and neck.
 Injuries are often due to scanning in compromised positions, incorrect gripping of the transducer, spending too much time manipulating the transducer on technically difficult exams such as obese or large pregnant patients, and a lack of upper body fitness, but injuries also result from various organizational, administrative, equipment and other factors that are outside of the sonographer's control.
 Implementation of ergonomic principles, including adjustments to equipment, to perform imaging tasks in low-strain postures is critical to reducing the risk of injury.
 Additionally, stretching and exercise protocols have been suggested to be a useful tool in reducing the risk of musculoskeletal injury, pain, and repetitive strain injury in sonographers.
-Finally, sonographer health requires representation and acknowledgment of challenges facing the workforce across the entire work organization to promote the development and implementation of supportive policies and administrative procedures within the work setting, such as allowance for regular work breaks, uninterrupted workflow, and supervisor support.
+Finally, promoting both physical and psychological health among sonographers requires representation and acknowledgment of challenges facing the workforce across the entire work organization.
+Solutions must include supportive orgainzational policies and administrative procedures within the work setting, such as allowance for regular work breaks, uninterrupted workflow, and supervisor support.

 Multiple professional societies have developed guidelines to address the pervasive problem of work-related injuries among sonographers.
 The first of these actions was a consensus conference held in 2003 and repeated in 2016 by the Society of Diagnostic Medical Sonography that resulted in the development of Industry Standards for the Prevention of Work-Related Musculoskeletal Disorders in Sonography.
 These standards primarily focused on the ergonomic design of equipment and the responsibilities of employers and employees in addressing injury prevention.
 The American Institute of Ultrasound in Medicine has also released guidelines that extend these standards by describing imaging exam-specific recommendations and discussing the role of quality improvement practices by healthcare organizations.

 In 2019, an alliance of eight professional societies, credentialing bodies, and accreditation organizations in the United States came together to create the Work-Related Musculoskeletal Disorder (WRMSD) Grand Challenge with a goal to stop WRMSDs resulting from the performance of diagnostic medical ultrasound.
 This alliance has supported design challenges and the creation of a research registry of sonographers to monitor the status of work-related injuries in the profession, examine risk factors, and develop solutions to remediate the pervasive issue.